Steps to create a quiz in Google Forms

 You might want to use the Shuffle option order feature as another way to prevent cheating.
 To select this option, click the three dot icon in the bottom right of the question box.

 When you’ve set up your question, you can duplicate it or click Add question to add a new one.
+You can further customize the form by adding brand colors, branding materials like logos and icons, or choose one of the preset themes.

 Weighting and grading